Partnerships for Enhanced Engagement in Research (PEER) Science Program Provides Funding Opportunities for Developing Country Scientists

 PEER Health: Opportunities for Researchers in Indonesia and the Philippines

-A grants program, Partnerships for Enhanced Engagement in Research (PEER) Health is providing support to developing country researchers interested in collaborating with researchers supported by the US Government (USG) funding on implementation science projects reflecting the health priorities of Indonesia and the Philippines.
-Solicitation for concept notes for Cycle 2 is now open.
-Deadline to submit a concept note is March 14, 2014.
+A grants program, Partnerships for Enhanced Engagement in Research (PEER) Health is providing support to developing country researchers interested in collaborating with researchers supported by U.S. Government (USG) funding on implementation science projects reflecting the health priorities of Indonesia and the Philippines.
+Awards for Cycle 2 were announced in August 2014.
 Please visit the PEER Health website for more information and updates.

 Inter-Academy Agreement: U.S. National Academy of Sciences & Russian Academy of Sciences